 The Ross Institute's History

 In 1971, Vincent C. Ross established and endowed this institute.
-His goal was to create an environment where research would flourish and where financial executives, professional accountants, government officials, and academics could work to advance accounting principles and practices.
-Over the years The Vincent C. Ross Institute has provided funding for many activities, in a variety of formats, for the exchange of ideas about accounting and related disciplines, including: Conducting large-scale research projects on topics of interest to financial and management accountants, and disseminating the results to the business and academic communities, through conferences, journals, the working paper series and over the Internet.
-This is primarily done by:
+His goal was to create an environment where research would flourish and where executives, professional accountants, lawyers, government regulators, and academics could work together to advance cutting edge research in accounting, sustainability and finance.
+Over the years, The Vincent C. Ross Institute has sponsored many initiatives including:

-- Actively cooperating with other institutions to develop research, programs and events, including the NYU Center for Law and Business, the NYU Law School, and outside organizations such as the Brookings Institution, the Big Four Accounting firms and regulatory bodies, such as the Financial Accounting Standards Board.
+- Actively cooperating with other institutions to develop research, programs, and events, including the NYU Center for Law and Business, the NYU Law School, the Stern Volatility and Risk Institute, and outside organizations such as the Brookings Institution, the Big Four Accounting firms, and regulatory bodies such as the Financial Accounting Standards Board

 - Maintaining a research library for all Stern School faculty and Ph.D. students interested in accounting, finance, economics, management decision making, and taxation.
 The library houses a unique collection of historical corporate annual reports